JAlcocerT/JAlcocerT/content/blog/dev-gitlab.md

 ## Conclusions

+1. If you plan to use GitlabxCloudflare for [SSG Hosting](https://fossengineer.com/alternatives-for-hosting-static-websites/), remember that there is a 100mb file limitation.

-A **good readme** always helps...for any repo, including the Gitlab ones.
+2. A **good readme** always helps...for any repo, including the Gitlab ones.

 {{< details title="Example - Python Project 📌" closed="true" >}}

-For Python I like to start with the **pre-requisites for the project:**
+[For Python](https://jalcocert.github.io/JAlcocerT/useful-python-stuff/) I like to start with the **pre-requisites for the project:**

 ```sh
 python -m venv openltabletstests_venv